KHHD99/KHHD99/README.md

     - Sport

 # Contributions:
-  - I am a contributor to various open-source projects on GitHub.
+  - I am a contributor to various open-source (or private) projects on GitHub.
 You can see my contributions on my GitHub profile.

 <!---
 KHHD99/KHHD99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.